EulerRoom/eulerroom-live-web/README.md

 ### Deployment with GitHub Pages

-We have currently setup GitHub Pages to deploy at https://streams.eulerroom.com when someone pushes to the `main` branch in this repository.
+We have currently setup GitHub Pages to deploy when someone pushes to the `main` branch in this repository.

 The environment variables can be configured from the repository settings, in the [Environment Settings for `github-pages`](https://github.com/EulerRoom/eulerroom-live-web/settings/environments/2249116451/edit).